Policy Number: 161

 - faculty rules of procedure.

-Employees who wish to propose changes to university policies and procedures should submit their recommendation to the HOOP Review Committee in accordance with HOOP Policy 128 Policy and Procedure Development and Maintenance.
+Employees who wish to propose changes to university policies and procedures should submit their proposal to the HOOP Review Committee in accordance with HOOP Policy 128 Policy and Procedure Development and Maintenance.

 F. Role of Students